 - How would the analysis and insights be presented and reported?

 Digital documents are a lot easier to manage and analyse than physical ones.
 This is why you should make sure that your DMS or ECM solutions can automatically capture, process and store paper documents into digital formats.
 The audit from Step 1 should be able to help you identify the important documents and files that need to be digitised.

-Digitising your business information will not only facilitate quicker data access and analysis, but also increase accuracy of documents, improve workplace productivity, and even free up physical storage space.
+Digitising your business information will not only facilitate quicker data access and analysis, but also increase the accuracy of documents, improve workplace productivity, and even free up physical storage space.

 4. Integrate your DMS or ECM with BI tools